kamarain/avatar/README.md

-# Avatar - Talking AI Head
+# Avatar - A Virtual AI Bot
 Avatar is a conversational AI bot that can be used to study human AI interaction.
 The bot wake-up word is "Avatar" after which it expects a question which it then responds.
 Avatar remembers the previous dialog (state).

 <p align="center">